 The London Eye is a giant Ferris wheel on the banks of the River Thames and the largest cantilevered observation wheel in Europe.
 It’s a hugely popular attraction and a spin in one of the 32 pods that amble gently around is a great way to see the London skyline.

 Where: Westminster Bridge Road, SE1 7PB.
 Waterloo, Embankment, Charing Cross and Westminster tube stations are all nearby.

 Need to know: Pre-book online and save up to 20%

 There are more than 170 museums in London and many of them are free.
 In addition to the most famous – we’re talking about you the Natural History Museum – there are some lesser known museums that are perfect for teens.
 Here are some of our favourites:

 Discover the best of British cartoon art at the Cartoon Museum in Fitzrovia.
-Th museum houses over 6,000 original cartoon and comic artwork and a library of over 8,000 books and comics.
+The museum houses over 6,000 original cartoon and comic artwork and a library of over 8,000 books and comics and is a must for any teenager with an interest in comics and animation.
 The permanent collection includes wartime cartoons, modern satirists including Ralph Steadman and original Rupert Bear artwork from 1921.
 Exhibitions and events are held throughout the year.